Meet Our Faculty

 Joy of Motion Dance Center is proud to employ a team of full-time faculty as well as a number of part-time faculty.
 Our faculty members embody our core values in their instruction.
 They offer student-centered teaching with a focus on progress and individual care in a nurturing environment where every student counts.

-As part of her duties as Dance Institute Director, Hayes continues to direct Joy of Motion’s Youth Dance Ensemble, a pre-collegiate program for the developing young dancer.
 Under Hayes’ direction, the Youth Dance Ensemble has won the Metro DC Dance Award for Most Outstanding Youth Performance in 2006, 2010 and 2012.
 In 2009, Hayes was the recipient of the prestigious Metro DC Dance Award for Outstanding Achievement in Dance Education.
-Several of her students have gone on to enjoy professional careers in repertory dance companies, on Broadway, and form their own professional dance companies.
+Several of her students have gone on to enjoy professional careers in repertory dance companies on Broadway and form their own professional dance companies.
 In September 2015, Hayes celebrated her 25th year of teaching dance at Joy of Motion Dance Center.
 Hayes is dedicated to building community through dance and believes that dance builds strong minds and strong bodies.

 Danielle Quirion began as a competitive gymnast and dancer from a young age.
 She trained in a variety of styles including ballet, tap, and jazz.
 Quirion graduated from Fairfax Academy of the Arts in 2002, and later attended Virginia Commonwealth University, where she continued performing and training in modern dance, graduating in 2007 with a B.S. in Sociology.
 Quirion continued performing and choreographing at Virginia Tech, where she earned her master’s degree in Public Administration and Policy in 2010.
 Quirion first joined Joy of Motion Dance Center in 2010 as an intern in the main office, after which she served as Assistant Manager at the Friendship Heights studio.
 After spending time performing professionally with various companies such as Next Reflex Dance Collective, DCypher Dance, DC Contemporary Dance Theater, and Contradiction Dance, and directing and choreographing at Sax Lounge, Quirion has happily returned to Joy of Motion Dance Center as Manager at the Bethesda studio, in addition to teaching at Joy of Motion Dance Center and Pole Pressure Studios.